Generalized Statistics on Lattices: Introduction

+where the trivial phases arising from locality have been factored out.
+We show in general that, for a finite symmetry group $G$, the invariants $T$ form a finite Abelian group.
+This implies that the invariants $T$ must be quantized into the discrete values.
 This group of invariants can be explicitly computed using a computer, given the possible configurations of the excitations and the unitaries, as well as the group $G$ describing the fusion of excitations.

+\begin{remark} The genuine invariants may appear to depend on the choice of underlying cellulation, and indeed they can vary for small complexes.
+However, based on our numerical verification, we conjecture that the invariants $T$ become universal once the $d$-dimensional complex is a cellulation of a $d$-dimensional manifold that is sufficiently large to embed $\partial \Delta_{d+1}$, the boundary of a $(d+1)$-simplex, as in the triangulations of spheres illustrated in Fig.~\ref{fig: complex}.
+In other words, once the underlying complex is refined enough to support the relevant statistical processes (such as particle exchange), any triangulation or cellulation yields the same genuine invariants.
+We further conjecture that these universal invariants $T$ coincide with the cohomology of the Eilenberg–MacLane space, as summarized in Table~\ref{tab: particle loop membrane}. \end{remark}